coderefinery/ase-workshop-2019/ase-talk.md

 --Kent Beck, TDD by Example

 ---
-# Refactor
-Refactoring is defined by Martin Fowler as a:
-- disciplined technique for restructuring an existing body of code, altering is internal structure without changing its external behavior.
+## Refactor - incorporate the learning experience from satisfying the test (requirement) in the code
 * To get passed the test, you did some sins.
 Now you make it right.
 * Get rid of duplication.
-* Refactoring is applying want you have learned from the test.
+* Let the code express your learning from the outside-in/inside out ping-pong.
 * Make the code readable and understandable.
-* Tidy up and make code CLEAN.
+* Tidy up and make the code CLEAN.

+???

+Refactoring is defined by Martin Fowler as a:
+- disciplined technique for restructuring an existing body of code, altering is internal structure without changing its external behavior.

+"Make it right.
+Now that the system is behaving, put the sinful ways of the recent past behind you.
+Step back onto the straight and narrow path of software righteousness.
+Remove the duplication that you have introduced , and get to green quickly."
+-- Kent Beck, TDD by Example

 ---
 # Start over again, add new functionality